colyseus/docs/docs/state/schema.md

 The `ArraySchema` is a synchronizeable version of the built-in JavaScript [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) type.

+!!!
+Note "More"
+    There are more methods you can use from Arrays.
+[Have a look at the MDN Documentation for Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/).

 ```typescript fct_label="TypeScript"
 import { Schema, ArraySchema, type } from "@colyseus/schema";